Sleepw4lker/SW4ASN1Tools/README.md

 Some helpful functions to play with Certificates in Powershell.

 Exported Functions:
 * `New-CraftedCertificate` crafts a Certificate based on the given Arguments.
-Can both create self-signed Certificates as well as sign with a different Key.
+Can create self-signed Certificates as well as sign with a different Key, or output a Certificate Request for submission to a Certification Authority.
 You can specify the following Enhanced Key Usages (EKUs):
   * `CAExchange`
   * `CertRequestAgent`
   * `ClientAuth`